Confederate States Congress: Second Congress

 The Second Congress served only one year of its two-year term due to the defeat of the Confederacy in 1865.
-Although the Confederate States did not establish political parties, the Congress was still dominated by former Democratic politicians.
+Although the Confederate States did not establish political parties, the Congress was still dominated by Democrat politicians.
 However, the low electoral turnout threw out many secessionist and pro-Davis incumbents in favor of former Whigs: The number of anti-Davis members in the House increased from twenty-six of 106 in the First Congress to forty-one in the Second Congress.
 This weakened the administration's ability to get its policies through Congress; nevertheless the Davis administration maintained control of the government.

 The Confederate States Congress was sometimes unruly.
 The journal clerk shot and killed the chief clerk, and Henry S. Foote was attacked with "fists, a Bowie knife, a revolver and an umbrella".
 In a Senate debate, Benjamin H. Hill threw an inkstand at William Lowndes Yancey, and Yancey and Edward A. Pollard had such fierce attacks on one another that newspapers would not publish the exchange for fears of their personal safety.
 Military glory could be had on the battlefield, but Congress and congressmen were held in contempt, in some part due to the members' habit of berating one another in personal terms.
 Nevertheless, one historian of the Confederacy assessed the Congress as "better than its critics made it."
 The Confederacy lived out its existence during wartime, and virtually all of congressional action addressed that fact.
-While it took an interest in military affairs, it never followed the U.S. Congress's example of harassing either the President, his cabinet or military commanders.
-Despite Jefferson Davis's bitter Congressional critics, he dominated the Congress throughout most of the war until near the very end.
+While it took an interest in military affairs, it never followed the U.S. Congress's example of harassing either the President, his cabinet, or military commanders.
+Despite Davis's bitter Congressional critics, he dominated the Congress throughout most of the war until near the very end.
 Davis vetoed thirty-nine bills in total, deemed unconstitutional or unwise, and these were upheld in the Congress for all but the bill for free postage for newspapers addressed to soldiers.